Envirothon Through the Years

 Historically, Envirothon funding came from local conservation districts, state conservation committees, state, federal and provincial conservation organizations, and provincial forestry associations.
 The program was incorporated in Ohio in 1992 for the purpose of introducing an education-based environmental competition.
 In 1997, Canon U.S.A., Inc. began supporting the Envirothon program and, in 1999, became the title sponsor, "Canon Envirothon", until 2013.

 In 2014, the Envirothon became a program of the National Conservation Foundation, a 501(c)3 organization that works to develop the next generation of conservation leaders.
 Today, the program operates under the name "NCF-Envirothon".

 In 2016, China joined the NCF-Envirothon as a partner nation program and held its first Envirothon China national competition for students in China.

 Each year the Envirothon touches and positively influences the lives of thousands young people across the U.S., Canada, and China.
-The Envirothon is truly becoming International in scope.
-Thanks to dedicated volunteers, staff of cooperating agencies, teachers and advisors, enthusiastic students, and valuable support and sponsorship from organizations like the USDA Natural Resource Conservation Service, Smithfield Foods Inc., the U.S. Forest Service, the National Association of Conservation Districts, and many others, the Envirothon has proven to be an exciting and useful tool for incorporating natural resource education into high school classrooms.
+Thanks to dedicated volunteers, staff of cooperating agencies, teachers and advisors, enthusiastic students, and valuable support and sponsorship from organizations like the USDA Natural Resource Conservation Service, Smithfield Foods Inc., the U.S. Forest Service, the National Association of Conservation Districts, and many others, the Envirothon has proven to be an exciting and useful tool for educating the next generation of conservationists!